ibm-cloud-docs/ContinuousDelivery/delivery_pipeline_integration.md

 ## Configuring a Sauce Labs test job in your pipeline
 {: #config_saucelabs}

 Before you configure a Sauce Labs test job in your pipeline, you need a working pipeline that has stages to build and deploy your app.
 You must also configure Sauce Labs for your toolchain.
-For instructions to configure Sauce Labs, see the [Sauce Labs](#saucelabs) section.
+For instructions about how to configure Sauce Labs, see the [Sauce Labs](#saucelabs) section.

 Configure the {{site.data.keyword.deliverypipeline}} to add a Sauce Labs test job: